ALICE experiment: Data acquisition

 ALICE requires a data acquisition system that can function both during the very frequent small events of proton-proton operation and the relatively infrequent but large events of Pb-Pb operation.

 ALICE therefore needs to be able to both manage the constant stream of data from central collisions and to distinguish and record rare cross-section processes.
 It therefore has an event building bandwidth of up 2.5 GB/s and the ability to store data at up to 1.25 GB/s.

 The physical hardware of the DAQ system is fairly standard.
-The eventbuilding network is composed of PCs running Linux and standard Ethernet switches.
-These PCs are then connected in a DAQ fabric to achieve the neccesary performances.
+The event building network is composed of PCs running Linux and standard Ethernet switches.
+These PCs are then connected in a DAQ fabric to achieve the necessary performances.
 The Mass Storage System consists of two parts: Global Data Storage, doing temporary data storage in the experimental area; and Permanent Data Storage, doing long-term data archiving.